pmd/pmd-designer/README.md

 # PMD Rule Designer

-The Rule Designer is a program that helps PMD users develop their custom PMD rules.
+The Rule Designer is a graphical tool that helps PMD users develop their custom rules.

 TODO Gifs